jamm-es/fpga-connect4/README.md

 `gen_sprite.py` is responsible for generating sprite modules (in `/sprite_modules`) based on input images (stored in `/sprites`).
 Requires the `pillow` library.

+`palette.txt` specifies the colors used in the sprites, and is an input for `gen_sprite.py`

 `Makefile` uses `gen_sprite.py` to ensure that all the sprite modules are up to date with any sprite image revisions.
 Run `make sprites` to run `gen_sprite.py` for all required sprites in the project, or `make clean` to remove all the sprite modules so they may be regenerated.